-At this stage of the process, the grantee must have obtained all lands, rights-of-way, and easements necessary for carrying out the project.
-All property to be acquired for any activity, funded in whole or in part with KCDBG funds, is subject to the Uniform Relocation Assistance and Real Property Acquisitions Policies for Federal and Federally Assisted Programs (42 U.S. Code Chapter 61), also referred to as the Uniform Act or URA.
+At this stage of the process, the subrecipient must have obtained all lands, rights-of-way, and easements necessary for carrying out the project.
+All property to be acquired for any activity, funded in whole or in part with CDBG-DR funds, is subject to the Uniform Relocation referred to as the Uniform Act or URA.
 Included in the definition of property, among other things, are rights-of-way and easements.
-If the construction project involves real property acquisition, the grantee should contact its

-DLG Program Advisor very early and make sure the acquisition is done according to the provisions of the Uniform Act.
+If the construction project involves real property acquisition, the subrecipient should contact its DLG Program Advisor very early and make sure the acquisition is done according to the provisions of the Uniform Act.
 See Chapter 9: Acquisition for additional information.